 A brief shot shows Anakin talking to a hologram of Padmé, in the scene she is visibly pregnant implying this takes place after the opening of Revenge of the Sith, where Anakin first discovers he is a father to be.
 Much of the trailer has a foreboding sense around Anakin’s actions, seemingly showing more of his descent into the dark side.
 The scene appears to be even more evidence of some of the series being concurrent to Revenge of the Sith.
-If the scene does take place after the beginning of Episode III (but before it ends) it could even be shortly before Anakin’s attack on the Jedi Temple, when he has already been knighted as Darth Vader.
+If the scene does take place after the beginning of Episode III (but before it ends), it could even be shortly before Anakin attacks the Jedi Temple, when he has already been knighted as Darth Vader.

 Mauls New Saber

 Despite being cut in half by Obi-Wan Kenobi in Episode I, Darth Maul returned in the Clone Wars and Rebels animated shows.
-The former Sith Lord took over a series of criminal gangs and Mandalore, all in an effort to enact revenge on Obi-Wan.
-He then appeared in 2018’s Solo in a very brief, unexpected, and completely unexplained cameo.
+The former Sith Lord took over a series of criminal gangs and Mandalore, all to enact revenge on Obi-Wan.
+He then appeared in 2018’s Solo in a very brief, unexpected, and utterly unexplained cameo.
 Much of Maul’s planned Clone Wars arc was repurposed into the Darth Maul: Son of Dathomir comic, showing how he escaped the Emperor, which is where the Clone Wars left him.

-The seventh season looks to expand on his criminal empire, setting the stage for his Solo cameo.
+The seventh season looks to expand on his criminal Empire, setting the stage for his Solo cameo.
 In the trailer, his repaired lightsaber looks like a combination of his original and a new one (perhaps parts form his brother Savage Opress), which could also explain his double-ended saber in Solo. (which he doesn’t have by the time of Star Wars Rebels).

 The Bad Batch

 Some of the Clones glimpsed in the trailer are in an all-black customised suit of armour.
 More of these clones can be seen on the latest official poster for the final season.
-These are likely the ‘Bad Batch’ of clones that Dave Filoni has previously explained were to be a part of the final season.
-According to Filoni the Bad Batch is a group of Clones that have evolved past the regular Jango Fett template.
+These are likely the ‘Bad Batch’ of clones that Dave Filoni has previously explained were to be a part of the last season.
+According to Filoni, the Bad Batch is a group of Clones that have evolved past the regular Jango Fett template.

 Amongst a few shots of a more villainous-looking Anakin Skywalker he seemingly confronts Admiral Trench.
-The spider-like Admiral first appeared in the Season 2 episode Cat and Mouse, and has survived more than his share of apparent deaths.
+The spider-like Admiral first appeared in the Season 2 episode Cat and Mouse and has survived more than his share of apparent deaths.
 That streak looks like it’s coming to an end as his confrontation with Anakin is likely another part of the Jedi General’s fall to the Dark Side.

-During the scene where Depa Billabe and Caleb Dune can be seen amongst other Jedi around a hologram table, Clone Commander Bly is next to Aayla Secura.
+During the scene where Depa Billaba and Caleb Dune can be seen amongst other Jedi around a hologram table, Clone Commander Bly is next to Aayla Secura.
 Bly is a trained ARC trooper and appears throughout the Clone Wars series.
 He eventually turns on Secura during Order 66 and kills her, as seen in Revenge of the Sith.

 Also at the Jedi hologram table is Commander Bacara, who has a rather distinctive helmet.
 Bacara’s Clone Trooper designation is CC-1138, a reference to George Lucas’s first film THX 1138.
 The seventh season of the Clone Wars is Bacara’s first appearance in the series, and his only one since Revenge of the Sith, where he leads Ki-Adi-Mundi’s execution.

-Although no longer a Jedi, it looks as though Ahsoka is given command over a squadron of Clone Troopers whilst trying to take back Mandalore.
+Although no longer a Jedi, it looks as though Ahsoka is given command over a squadron of Clone Troopers while trying to take back Mandalore.
 This could perhaps lead to some question in her confidence as a leader, which the Clones look to have responded to by painting their helmets to match the pattern and colours of Ahsoka’s Tendrils.